-Some of the most important home remedies for ovarian cancer include soy, ginkgo, ginger, flaxseed, shiitake mushrooms, red clover, green tea, red onions, fish, peppermint, sunshine, exercise, acupuncture, and hydration.
+The most important natural remedies for ovarian cancer include soy, ginger, flaxseed, shiitake mushrooms, red clover, green tea, red onions, fish, peppermint, sunshine, exercise, acupuncture, and hydration.

 There are thousands of different mushrooms in the world, many of which have been praised for curing various ailments, but shiitake mushrooms are certainly one of the most famous varieties.
-The active ingredient in shiitake mushrooms, a beta-glucan called lentinan, has been linked to inhibiting certain types of cancer growth, and shiitake mushroom extracts have been used in Japan and other alternative medical traditions for centuries.
-While research is still ongoing in the complete effect of shiitake mushrooms against ovarian cancer, it certainly won’t hurt to add this to your diet!
+The active ingredient in shiitake mushrooms, a beta-glucan called lentinan, has been linked to inhibiting certain types of cancer growth.
+Shiitake mushroom extracts have been used in Japan and other alternative medical traditions for centuries.
+While research is still ongoing in the complete effectiveness of shiitake mushrooms against ovarian cancer, it certainly won’t hurt to add this to your diet!

 Switching over to soy milk and products may seem “fashionable”, but there is a definite health element to the choice as well!
-Consuming soy products if you are suffering from ovarian cancer (and other cancers) can reduce the adverse symptoms and effects of the disease.
-Isoflavones found in soy products inhibit the transmission of cancerous cells, slowing the spread of cancer and tumor growth, according to the results of a case-control study conducted in China.
+According to the American Institute of Cancer Research (AICR), consuming - a phytochemical found in soy foods, may limit the production of cancer-related hormones and work as an in the body.
+Isoflavones inhibit the transmission of cancerous cells, slowing the spread of cancer and tumor growth, according to the results of a case-control study conducted in China.
 Furthermore, the isoflavones found in soy products can help repair and protect the body from the often brutal side effects of chemotherapy and other formal cancer treatments.

-As with many cancers that affect the bowels, intestines, prostate, and other organ systems, one of the major side effects of ovarian cancer include periods of diarrhea and constipation.
-Both of these states are unpleasant and potentially dangerous; drinking enough water ensures that you are not dehydrated, and also helps to smooth digestion and prevent constipation.
+As with many cancers that affect the bowels, intestines, prostate, and other organ systems, some of the major side effects of ovarian cancer include diarrhea and constipation.
+Both of these states are unpleasant and potentially dangerous; drinking enough water ensures that you stay hydrated, and also helps to smooth digestion and prevent .

 One of the most overlooked (and simplest) home remedies for ovarian cancer includes going outside and grabbing a bit of sunshine.
-Studies have shown that vitamin D is a powerful cancer fighter, and is significantly linked to ovarian cancer prevalence.
-In fact, women are more likely to develop ovarian cancer at northern latitudes, which receive less sunlight and are colder, which encourages more time spent inside.
-In other words, let the sun shine in from time to time; it can’t hurt!
+Studies have shown that vitamin D has anti-cancer properties, and is significantly linked to ovarian cancer prevalence.
+In other words, let the sunshine in from time to time; it can’t hurt!

-Eating oily fish is one of the best way to consume omega-3 fatty acids, those beneficial fats that the body needs to protect the heart.
-Fortunately, these omega-3s also protect against cancer due to their anti-angiogenic properties; however, some studies say there is no correlation between these fatty acids and cancer prevention.
+Eating oily fish is one of the best ways to consume omega-3 fatty acids, the essential fats that the body needs to protect the heart.
+Preliminary research says that omega-3s may protect against cancer due to their anti-angiogenic properties; however, some studies say there is no correlation between these fatty acids and cancer prevention.
 Further studies are required to assess the anticancer potential of omega-3s.